 The ellipsis button (...) allows for browsing to the required MIKE HYDRO model file.
+The coupled file should preferably be saved with the latest version of MIKE HYDRO River, which is MIKE HYDRO River 2023.

 Once selected, the main features from the MIKE HYDRO River model are displayed on the Map in MIKE+.
 However, they cannot be edited from within MIKE+ but must be accessed through MIKE HYDRO.